 New corporations get a bit of a break on the minimum $800 tax.
 The minimum tax does not apply to the first year of the existence of the corporation.
 Let’s return to our example of a profit of $1,000 in 2014.
 The new company would only need to pay the $88.40 tax and not the $800 minimum.
 This adjustment can be a big boon for businesses getting off the ground with very little capital.

 Commentators promote the limited liability company as being small business friendly, even going so far as to suggest you do not need an operating agreement to run one.
 In some ways it is, but California offers up a few nasty surprises to the unwary when it comes to these entities.
+The specific requirements of California limited liability company operating agreements are a perfect example, but it goes beyond just technical requirements.

 An LLC faces the same $800 minimum tax as a corporation in California.
 The primary difference is the LLC does not get a “free” first year.
-Not only must the minimum tax be paid regardless of whether there is a profit in the first year, it must be paid by the 15th day of the 4th month after forming the LLC.
+Not only must the minimum tax be paid regardless of whether there is a profit in the first year, but it must also be paid by the 15th day of the 4th month after forming the LLC.
 You don’t even get a year!

-Why the difference between the LLC and corporation?
+Why the difference between the LLC and the corporation?
 There is no logic to it.
 A cynical person might suggest politicians assumed owners of smaller businesses might rush into an LLC without realizing the fee situation is worse than the corporation, but I digress.

 Unfortunately, there is another fee associated with the California LLC very few people are aware of until their first tax return.
 The “LLC gross revenue fee” is an additional cost created for no other reason than generating revenues for the state.
-Importantly, this fee is based on your total earnings, not the net profit of the company.
+Importantly, California calculates this fee based on your total earnings, not the net profit of the company.
 A tiered approach is used to determine the cost:

 - $0 to 249,999 in gross revenues = $0 Fee